Octoframes/jupyter_compare_view/README.md

 display(my_splity)
 ```

-## 0.0.5 (Work in Progress)
+## 0.0.6 (Work in Progress)

+* Make this work also in VSCode notebooks, [see this issue](https://github.com/NUKnightLab/juxtapose/issues/178).

+## 0.0.5

 * Ship the javascript directly with the package, so no internet connection is required
-* Make this work also in VSCode notebooks, [see this issue](https://github.com/NUKnightLab/juxtapose/issues/178).
-* Maybe change backend to https://github.com/onion2k/split-view ?
+* use jinja2 to save HTML in seperate file
+* load stylesheet and javascript only once in the beginning, and not in every cell that contains the splitview widget.

 ## 0.0.4